Kaygusuz Abdal: Background

-In the 14th century Alaiye was the capital of the small Alaiye beylik (principality).
-Kaygusuz Abdal was born in or near to Alaiye (modern Alanya, Antalya Province of Turkey).
-His name was Alaattin Gaybi and Kaygusuz Abdal was his pseudonym.
+In the 14th century, Alaiye was the capital of the small Alaiye beylik (principality).
+Kaygusuz Abdal was born in or near Alaiye (modern Alanya, Antalya Province of Turkey).
+His name was Alaattin Gaybi, and Kaygusuz Abdal was his pseudonym.
 According to tradition he was a bey's son (i.e., prince).
-But instead of politics he chose to be a dervish.
+But instead of politics, he chose to be a dervish.
 His tutor was Abdal Musa.

 Life

 Details of his life and travels are ambiguous.
 Most of the stories attributed to him are not reliable.
-His works however convey that he travelled to many places.
-He travelled to Mecca for Hajj.
+His works, however, convey that he travelled to many places.
+He travelled to Mecca for the Hajj.
 He also visited Damascus, Najaf and Karbala.
 There are unreliable accounts of his visits to cities in the Balkans like Yambol, Plovdiv (now both in Bulgaria), Bitola (now in the Republic of Macedonia) and Edirne (now in Turkey).
-In Egypt he gained the title Abdullah Magaravi ("God's servant living in a cave") after spending several years in seclusion.
+In Egypt, he gained the title Abdullah Magaravi ("God's servant living in a cave") after spending several years in seclusion.